devopsdays/devopsdays-web/content/events/2019-chicago/speakers/martez-reed.md

 +++

 Martez is a Cloud Services Engineer at AHEAD, which is a Chicago based consulting company.
-He focuses primarily on building automation solutions encompassing Jenkins, Ansible, Terraform, Docker and various other tools found in a DevOps toolchain.
+He focuses primarily on building automation solutions encompassing Jenkins, Ansible, Terraform, Docker, and various other tools found in a DevOps toolchain.
 His background is in system administration or the Ops side of the house with a focus on security.He loves public speaking to share knowledge with others and has spoken at ChefConf and a number of DevOpsDays conferences.